 However, when Yaz popped to first baseman Tommy McCraw and George Scott broke his bat on a soft liner to third baseman Dick Kenworthy, all hope seemed lost.
 “We’re staying for the final out,” Dad said emphatically as I remained seated, watching Joe Foy tiptoe towards home plate.
 The Red Sox third baseman took a deep breath, fingered his bat, and promptly grounded a single between short and third.

 As fan favorite Tony Conigliaro slowly walked up to the plate, everyone at the Fens began to stand.
 Having led the American League in home runs two seasons before, Tony C. was now mired in a prolonged slump.
 A recent two-week stint at Camp Drum as a member of the Massachusetts National Guard had left him in a hitting stupor.
 Aware of Conig’s hitting funk, pitcher John Buzhardt promptly threw a pair of unforgiving curves; the kid from East Boston grunted each time as he missed by a foot.
-Like an airless shroud, an unsettling stillness commenced settled over Fenway.
+Like an airless shroud, an eerie stillness settled over Fenway.

 With the count 0-2, Conigliaro settled into his familiar stance, his bat cocked, his coffee eyes staring out assertively at the White Sox hurler.
 Another curveball was tossed by Buzhardt, but the sphere seemed to deflate by the time it approached home plate.
 In less than a second, the streaking ball disappeared into the left field net above the scoreboard as the Red Sox team swirled around Tony C. as he gleefully approached home.